zendframework/zend-expressive-authentication-oauth2/docs/book/v1/intro.md

 database is stored in the [data/oauth2.sql](https://github.com/zendframework/zend-expressive-authentication-oauth2/blob/master/data/oauth2.sql) file.

-If you already have a PDO service configured, you can simply pass in the service name to the `pdo` key as follows:
+If you already have a PDO service configured, you can instead pass the service name to the `pdo` key as follows:

 ```php